 This time, I had a surplus of frozen cherries and chocolate chips in the pantry that needed to be used up and alas!
-This gluten free cherry crisp was born.
+This cherry crisp recipe with chocolate chips was born.
 This cherry crisp is healthy enough for breakfast or brunch, but decadent enough to serve as dessert.
 It’s also made it pretty much exclusively with all of the ingredients I have in my pantry and freezer, so there’s no need to make special trips out for the ingredients.